Korzer420/CurseRandomizer/README.md

 First off, a few general important things to note:
 - **Your suggested replacements will only be taken into account, if the player chooses the "Custom" option under replaceable items!**
 - Try to do your request stuff before the curse randomizer executes (usually it should be automatically granted, since the curse interaction does happen with priority 9999 in the request)
-- For testing, use the debug build attached to the release.
-In debug, only connection items will be considered for mimics and replacements (if Custom is active).
-This should make it easier to test if mimics and replacements work as intended.

 To allow this mod to consider your items, add a interop tag to them (or your own implementation of an IInteropTag) with the message "CurseData".